skx/go.vm/README.md

 machine.
 It is a port of the existing project:

 * https://github.com/skx/simple.vm

-(The original project has a perl based compiler/decompiler and an interpreter written in C.)
+  * The original project has a perl based compiler/decompiler.
+  * The original interpreter was written in C.

 You can get a feel for what it looks like by referring to either the parent project, or [the examples](examples/) contained in this repository.

-This particular virtual machine is intentionally simple, but despite that it is hopefully implemented in a readable fashion.  ("Simplicity" here means that we support only a small number of instructions, and the 16-registers the virtual CPU possesses can store strings and integers, but not floating-point values.)
+This particular virtual machine is intentionally simple, but despite that it is hopefully implemented in a readable fashion.
+"Simplicity" here means that we support only a small number of instructions, and the 16-registers the virtual CPU possesses can store strings and integers, but not floating-point values.

 If you want to see a __real__ virtual machine, interpreting a scripting language, which you can embed inside your Golang applications: